MDU-PHL/pango-collapse/README.md

 BE.1
 ```

 `pango-collapse` will collapse lineages up to the first user defined parent lineage (specified in a text file with `--collapse-file`).
 If the sample lineage has no parent lineage in the use defined collapse file the lineage will be collapsed up to either `A` or `B`.
+[See here for example file](https://github.com/MDU-PHL/pango-collapse/blob/main/tests/data/collapse.txt).

 ```
 # collapse.txt